52 Different Types of Beetles in Arizona

 They are usually about 3/4 long and have a dark brownish-black body with reddish-brown legs and antennae.

-Besides, adult beetles feed on nectar and pollen from flowers, but larvae may feed on plants.
+Adult beetles feed on nectar and pollen from flowers, but larvae may feed on plants.
 Above all, these beetles are found throughout the state but prefer drier habitats such as deserts and chaparral areas.

 11. Black and Red Blister Beetle

 This is one of the different types of beetles in Arizona.
-The Black and Red Blister Beetle (Megetra cancellata) is a beetle also found in the southwest US and Mexico.
+The Black and Red Blister Beetle (Megetra cancellata) is also found in the southwest US and Mexico.
 They are black with red spots on their wing covers ranging from bright to dull.

 This species feeds primarily on the fronds, leaves, and flowers of plants such as cacti, Agave sp., Opuntia sp., or Saguaro cactus.